Pitches • Proposals • Manuscripts

 • Submissions that violate privacy, consent, or research ethics norms

-If your project includes sensitive human subjects or vulnerable communities, we may request additional context on consent and ethics.
+If your project includes sensitive human subjects or vulnerable communities, we may request additional context on consent, representation, and ethics.

 What to send

-Choose the lane that best fits where you are in the process.
+Choose the submission lane that best fits where your project stands.

-Ideal if your project is still forming or you want a fast fit check.
+Ideal if your project is still forming or you want a quick editorial fit check before preparing a full package.

-1. Title + category (e.g., academic monograph, poetry collection, memoir)
+1. Title and category, such as academic monograph, poetry collection, memoir, or hybrid work

-2. 250–500 word pitch explaining the core claim/story and why it matters
+2. 250 to 500 word pitch explaining the core claim, story, or argument and why it matters

-Best if you have a full manuscript or a developed proposal ready for serious consideration.
+Best if you already have a full manuscript or a developed proposal ready for serious editorial consideration.

 File formats

 Please submit as .docx or PDF.
 If using Google Docs, share a link with view permissions enabled.
-If attachments exceed email limits, include a share link.
+If attachments exceed email limits, include a share link instead.

 What happens next

-We assess fit, clarity, originality, and the contribution the project makes to its readership.
+We assess fit, clarity, originality, and the contribution the project makes to its intended readership.

 For scholarly work, we may consult domain reviewers.
-For creative work, we assess craft and coherence.
+For creative work, we assess craft, coherence, and voice.

-If aligned, we discuss timeline, editorial support, format (print/digital), and distribution approach.
+If aligned, we discuss timeline, editorial support, format, rights, and publication pathway.

-We document scope, rights, royalties (if applicable), and mutual expectations in plain language.
+We document scope, responsibilities, rights, and financial terms in clear language.

-Developmental + copyediting, interior layout, cover design, proofing, and release planning.
+Developmental work, copyediting, interior design, cover design, proofing, and release planning.

-We collaborate on positioning, audience discovery, and community-facing outreach.
+We collaborate on positioning, audience development, and community-facing outreach where appropriate.

 • Submit only work you have the right to publish